redayzarra/study-react/README.md

-# Video Game Store - React Basics
+# React Basics

-## Overview

-Overview of the project.

 ## Project Website

-If you would like to find out more about the project, please checkout: [Insert Link](https://www.redaysblog.com/projects/)
+If you would like to find out more about the project, please checkout: [Game Hub]([https://www.redaysblog.com/projects/](https://game-hub-flame-two.vercel.app/))

 ## Installing the libraries